Jonathan M. Wainwright (general)

-Jonathan Mayhew Wainwright IV (23 August 1883 – 2 September 1953) was an American army general and the Commander of Allied forces in the Philippines at the time Japan surrendered to the United States, during World War II.
+Jonathan Mayhew Wainwright IV (23 August 1883 – 2 September 1953) was a United States Army general, the commander of Allied forces in the Philippines, and prisoner of war during World War II.

-Wainwright commanded American and Filipino forces during the Japanese invasion of the Philippines, for which he received a Medal of Honor for his courageous leadership.
-In May 1942, on the island stronghold of Corregidor, lacking food, supplies and ammunition, in the interest of minimizing casualties Wainwright surrendered the remaining Allied forces on the Philippines.
-At the time of his capture, Wainwright was the highest-ranking American prisoner of war, spending three years in Japanese prison camps, during which he suffered from malnutrition and mistreatment.
-In August 1945, he was rescued by the Red Army in Manchukuo.
-Hailed as a hero upon his liberation, on 5 September 1945, shortly after the Japanese surrender, Wainwright was promoted to four-star General.
+Wainwright commanded American and Filipino forces during the Japanese invasion of the Philippines, for which he received a Medal of Honor.
+He oversaw the largest-ever surrender of American armed forces in May 1942, on the island stronghold of Corregidor.
+At the time of his capture, Wainwright was the highest-ranking American prisoner of war.
+He spent three years in Japanese prison camps, during which he suffered from malnutrition and mistreatment.
+Americans viewed him as a hero during his ordeal.
+In August 1945, he was escorted from Manchuria by the Red Army.
+Shortly after Japan's surrender, Wainwright was promoted to four-star general.